Obamg3017/basketball-memory-match-game/README.md

 ## Stretch Goals
-> Establish a multiplayer state
+> Establish a multiplayer state.
->> Allow a game reset when refreshing the app in the browser
+>> Allow a game reset when refreshing the app in the browser.
->>> Create difficulty round states and include a timer. ie: (Easy, Med, Hard Modes)
+>>> Create difficulty rounds & states, and include a timer. ie: (Easy, Med, Hard)